-A thorough consideration of a current carried by a quasi-particle for a uniform gas of fermions, containing N particles in a volume Ω , which was assumed to be very large, was performed within a semi-phenomenological theory of Fermi liquid.
-82 This theory describes the macroscopic properties of a system at zero temperature and requires knowledge of the ground-state and the low-lying excited states.
-The current carried by the quasi-particle \mathbf{k} is the sum of two terms: the current which is equal to the velocity v_k of the quasi-particle and the backflow of the medium.
-82 where p_i is the momentum of the ith particle and m its bare mass.
-To measure Jit is necessary to use a reference frame moving with respect to the system with the uniform velocity $\hbar q/m$.
+A thorough consideration of a current carried by a quasi-particle for a uniform gas of fermions, containing N particles in a volume Ω , which was assumed to be very large, was performed within a semi-phenomenological theory of Fermi liquid.82 This theory describes the macroscopic properties of a system at zero temperature and requires knowledge of the ground state and the low-lying excited states.
+The current carried by the quasi-particle \vec{k} is the sum of two terms: the current which is equal to the velocity v_k of the quasi-particle and the backflow of the medium.82 The precise definition of the current J in an arbitrary state $|\varphi\rangle$ within the Fermi liquid theory is given by where p_i is the momentum of the ith particle and m its bare mass.
+To measure J it is necessary to use a reference frame moving with respect to the system with the uniform velocity $\hbar q/m$.
 The Hamiltonian in the rest frame can be written